heilhead/task-graph/README.md

 }
 ```

-NOTE: The tasks that were not submitted or fully executed before calling
+NOTE: Shutting down the task graph with unsubmitted tasks may not release resources
-`tasks::shutdown()` may not be destroyed properly and can cause memory leaks.
+associated with those tasks and can cause memory leaks.

 ## Issues